ethereum/EIPs/EIPS/pay_req_url_fmt.md

 ### Semantics

 `target_address` is mandatory and denotes either the beneficiary of native token payment (see below) or the contract address with which the user is asked to interact.

+`chain_id` is optional and contains the decimal chain ID, such that transactions on various test- and private networks can be requested.
+If no `chain_id` is present, the main network (1) is assumed.

 If `function_name` is missing, then the URL is requesting payment in the native token of the blockchain, which is Ether in our case.
 The amount is specified in `value` parameter, in the atomic unit (i.e. Wei).
 The use of scientific notation is strongly encouraged.
 For example, requesting 2.014 ETH to address `0xfb6916095ca1df60bb79Ce92ce3ea74c37c5d359` would look as follows:
 [ethereum:0xfb6916095ca1df60bb79Ce92ce3ea74c37c5d359?value=2.014e18](ethereum:0xfb6916095ca1df60bb79Ce92ce3ea74c37c5d359?value=2.014e18)